 His post was met with a lot of agreement.
-As a proponent of Functional CSS, I feel compelled to provide a counterpoint, with links to real world examples to back up what I say.
+As a proponent of Atomic CSS, I feel compelled to provide a counterpoint, with links to real world examples to back up what I say.

 First, I question the traditional idea of semantic class names to begin with.
 When Zeldman says “semantic”, he means relative to the content.
-In Functional CSS, our class names are also “semantic” but relative to visual appearance, not content.
-We have tags and attributes (ARIA, etc) to describe the content.
+In Atomic CSS, our class names are also “semantic” but relative to visual appearance, not content.
+We have tags and attributes (ARIA, etc) to describe content.
 Our philosophy is that visual styling should be decoupled from content.

 Why is this a good thing?
 Real world example: